-A2: If the field has a calculator icon, that means it's a calculated measure.
-Each calculated measure has its own hard-coded formula that only the dataset owner can change.
+A2: If the field has a calculator icon, that means it's a measure.
+Each measure has its own formula that only the dataset owner can change.
 The calculation Power BI uses may be a simple aggregation like an average or sum.
 It may also be something more complicated like a "percent of contribution to parent category" or "running total since start of the year".
 Power BI isn't going to sum or average the results.
 Instead, it will just recalculate (using the hard-coded formula) for each data point.

 A3: Another possibility is that you've dropped the field into a bucket that only allows categorical values.
 In that case, your only options will be count and distinct count.

 A4: And a fourth possibility is that you're using the field for an axis.
 On a bar chart axis, for example, Power BI shows one bar for each distinct value -- it doesn't aggregate the field values at all.